xray-forge/stalker-xrf-engine/src/engine/checks/README.md

 - `requires` declares the starting level and state.
 - Ordered `step` calls describe progression.
 Each needs `reached`; `verify`, `travel`, and `handOff` are optional.

+`reached` must observe something the game actually sets.
+A predicate naming a portion nothing gives would stall the walk forever, so a step that is not reached while a later one is gets reported and walked past rather than waited on.

 ## Commands

 ```text